open-mainframe-architecture/oma-mainframe/README.md

 # oma-server
-Archive with HTTP server implementation
+Archive with modules for open mainframe implementation